 Not to be confused with Blender objects.

 A collection of buildings.
-A building is made of SC objects, and has a size.
+A building is made of SC objects, and has a size in grid cells.
 Typically placed on a grid.

 A collection of road portions.
 A road portion is made of SC objects, and has a type: straight, T-crossing, X-crossing… Typically placed on a grid.